 This study has shown that the prevalence of Schizophrenia is highest in age group 25-49 years for both male and females.
 In our study the effects of antipsychotic drugs on serum lipid profile were measured after 12 weeks and 16 weeks of treatment with either Olanzapine or Risperidone.
 In a population-based case-control study, the chance of developing hyperlipidaemia was five times higher in schizophrenic patients taking Olanzapine, three times higher in those taking typical antipsychotics, and no higher in those taking Risperidone.
 The exact mechanism responsible for the causation of dyslipidemia is not clear.
 However it may be due to several complex neurotransmitter and metabolic interactions.

 The comparative result of Lipid profile level between Olanzapine and Risperidone group shown that mean total cholesterol level was raised to 14.5% in the Olanzapine group and only 4.7% in Risperidone group after 16 weeks of treatment.
 This indicate that mean cholesterol level differed statistically significantly (p<0.05) in Olanzapine group and non-significantly (p>0.05) in Risperidone group.
 Similar association between total cholesterol and Olanzapine treatment was reported by other researchers.
-[9-12]

 The comparative results of the mean triglycerides level in both drugs group indicate rise of TG to 26.9% in Olanzapine group and 21% in Risperidone group after treatment.
 This was shown that the mean TG level increased statistically significantly (p<0.05) in both groups.
 The results are in agreement with other studies.
-[13-14]

 The mean HDL-C level was found reduced by 10.3% and 6.1% Olanzapine and Risperidone group respectively.
 It was statistically significant (P<0.05) from baseline to endpoint of treatment in Olanzapine group while non-significant (p>0.05) in Risperidone group.
 Similarly the mean LDL level was increased 19.5% in Olanzapine and 5.6% in Risperidone after 16 weeks of treatment.
 This is statistically significant (p<0.05) in Olanzapine group only.
 However increase in mean VLDL level was found statistically significant (P<0.05) in both the groups.
-Sikich et al. [15] study reported a non-significant decrease of HDL levels in olanzapine-treated patients after eight weeks and slightly increased HDL levels in Risperidone-treated patients.
-LDL and TG levels were also increased in both groups.
-The 2008 study conducted by Sikich et al. [16] on a different group of patients, however, showed different results, with a slight increase in HDL levels in olanzapine-treated patients and a decrease in HDL levels in Risperidone-treated patients after eight weeks of treatment.

 LDL levels showed a slight increase in olanzapine treated patients, but they decreased in Risperidone-treated patients.
 TG levels were found to be increased in both the groups, while total cholesterol levels were increased in olanzapine-treated patients but decreased in Risperidone treated patient.
-McEvoy et al. [17] study showed decrease in HDL levels but a rise in TG and total cholesterol levels in both Olanzapine, and Risperidone-treated patients after 12 weeks of treatment.
-The change was numerically higher in the Olanzapine treated patients.
+McEvoy et al.

 In schizophrenic subjects Risk factor I (CHO/HDL) and Risk factor II (LDL/HDL) were increased after 12 and 16 weeks of treatment and was statistically significant (p<0.05).
 From our study it is clearly evident that treatment with Olanzapine is associated with significantly higher levels of lipid and risk factors for coronary heart disease and other metabolic problems than Risperidone.
 Our findings are in accordance with Liberman & Jocelynemoisen.
-[18-19]

 The slight increase in the mean values of total cholesterol (TC) and LDL-Cholesterol observed in all patients of Risperidone group but it was not statistically significant (p>0.05) when compared with the baseline corresponding values in schizophrenic subjects and our results correlated with other researches.
-[20-21]

 CONCLUSIONS